 - James Naismith, Canadian-American physician and educator, invented basketball (d.
 1939)

-- John Philip Sousa, American commander, composer, and conductor (d.
+- John Philip Sousa, American composer and bandleader (d.
 1932)

 - Charles Dow, American journalist and economist (d.
 1902)